tboeckmann/analytics_manager_637/README.md

 Note: you can use any of your preferred tools/ methods to connect to the database.

 ## Database Schema
-The database consists of 2 tables:
+The database consists of 2 tables, where `project_id` can be used to correlate the projects:

 ### 1. kickstarter_projects
 This table contains the project details for each project.
 ```
   project_id varchar,             -- unique id of project
   name varchar,                   -- name of the project
   description varchar,            -- description of project
   goal varchar,                   -- the goal (amount) required for the project
   keywords varchar,               -- keywords which describe project
   disable_communication boolean,  -- whether the project authors has disabled communication option with people donating to the project